Instructor, Reflexology Certification Program, Bellevue Massage School, an affiliate of Bastyr University

 Click here for my interview about reflexology with Paul Vail on VoiceAmerica internet radio (Paula's show is ranked in the top four on VoiceAmerica's Health and Wellness channel).

-May 12, 2018, "Empowering Children to Self-Regulate with Reflexology" at the 27th Annual Conference for Early Childhood Education & Teachers of Tomorrow
+"Empowering Children to Self-Regulate with Reflexology" at the 27th Annual Conference for Early Childhood Education & Teachers of Tomorrow May 2018 and June 2019

-Feb.
-9, 2017 Everest College Tacoma, Massage Therapy Program
+1 hr introduction to Reflexology, Everest College Tacoma, Massage Therapy Program Feb 2017

-April 15-17, 2016: Featured presenter on Friday and Sunday at the 28th annual Northwest Women's Show
+Featured presenter for the 28th annual Northwest Women's Show , April 2016

-August 2015, Spring Ridge Assisted Living & Memory Care
+Spring Ridge Assisted Living & Memory Care, August 2015

-August 12, 2015 Featured presenter at the Pierce County Cancer Survivorship Conference at the University of Puget Sound, convened by Franciscan Healthcare, Multicare, and the American Cancer Society.
+Featured presenter, Pierce County Cancer Survivorship Conference at the University of Puget Sound, convened by Franciscan Healthcare, Multicare, and the American Cancer Society, August 2015

 New York State-licensed Massage Therapist [M.Th] for 12 years